-There’s not much in our world that can be proven to be 100% true.
+There’s not much in our world that can be proven to be true with certainty except for mathematics.
 The

 vast majority of what we know can’t be proven by the scientific method.